code-differently/code-differently-25-q1/lesson_00/niapack/README.md

 I prefer feedback in-person because it's more personable but I'm open to email.
 I would like feedback as frequently as once a week.
 More if needed.

 ### One of my goals for the coming year:
-This year one of my goals is to become fluent in code and it's terminology.
+This year one of my goals is to become fluent in code and its terminology.
 Another goal is to travel out of my country.

 ### Topics I’m always happy to talk about:
 I'm always happy to talk about my experiences in life.
 The places I've lived, previous jobs and places I've traveled.
 I also love talking about my children.